When You’re Worried About a Veteran or First Responder You Love

 What to Say (and What to Avoid)

-Use calm, grounded language.
-Focus on concern, not correction.
+Use calm, grounded language that focuses on care, not correction.
+Try:

 - “I’ve noticed you seem more on edge lately, and I’m worried about you.”